-We are delighted to announce that the International Association for Adolescent Health (IAAH) 11th World Congress on Adolescent Health: Investing in Adolescent Health - the Future is Now will be held in New Delhi, India from 27-29 October 2017, hosted by MAMTA Health Institute for Mother and Child (MAMTA) and Consortium Partners (Pathfinder International, Population Foundation of India and Population Services International) with the support from Ministry of Health and Family Welfare, Government of India and Scientific & Professional Association Partners as the Public Health Foundation of India (PHFI), Federation of Obstetric and Gynecological Societies of India (FOGSI) and Trained Nurses Association of India (TNAI).
+We are delighted to announce that the International Association for Adolescent Health (IAAH) 11th World Congress on Adolescent Health: Investing in Adolescent Health - the Future is Now will be held in New Delhi, India from 27-29 October 2017, hosted by MAMTA Health Institute for Mother and Child (MAMTA) and Consortium Partners (Pathfinder International, Population Foundation of India and Population Services International) with the support from Ministry of Health and Family Welfare, Government of India and Scientific & Professional Association Partners as the Public Health Foundation of India (PHFI), Indian Academy of Pediatrics (IAP), Federation of Obstetric and Gynecological Societies of India (FOGSI) and Trained Nurses Association of India (TNAI).

 India has the world's largest population of adolescents and will provide the perfect backdrop to the 11th World Congress, which promises to be a milestone event.
 The Congress will combine clinical and public health perspectives, and present new approaches and best practices that can contribute to accelerated action for adolescent health and rights, both globally and with specific reference to India and the sub-region.